-A. General Standards/Location: Sidewalks are required in accordance with the street classifications in Section 6.6.2.
+A. General Standards/Location: Sidewalks are required in accordance with the street classifications in Section 6.6.2 as part of major site plans and major subdivisions, and wherever designated in the adopted pedestrian plan.
 Alternative facilities may be considered in the RL District and in areas where Hillside Protection standards apply (See Section 12.6) in accordance with C below.
 A payment in lieu may be considered in all districts in accordance with D below.